-In the current market, the lender is compensated by an investor when the loan is closed, so there shouldn’t be any origination fees charged by the lender (but origination fees up to $6,000 are allowed).
-The largest closing cost is the upfront FHA mortgage insurance premium.
-On a purchase loan where the entire proceeds are used to acquire the home, the fee is 2.5% of the purchase price or appraised value, whichever is lower.
+Depending on current market conditions and the purchase price, origination fees can range from $0 – $6,000.
+Often, the largest closing cost is the upfront FHA mortgage insurance premium.
+On a purchase loan where the entire proceeds are used to acquire the home, the fee is 2% of the purchase price or appraised value, whichever is lower.

 If you want to get creative, you can reduce this closing cost to 0.5% by using an adjustable rate reverse mortgage to purchase the home.
 You would take 60% of the reverse mortgage loan and buy the home.
 The remaining 40% could be drawn out of the loan twelve months after closing.
 This would require you to put more of your own cash in initially, but you would get it right back after twelve months.

 The remaining fees can vary greatly due to differences between states, contract negotiations, property specific items, etc. It’s best to contact us for a detailed estimate if you are getting ready to sign a contract.

 One important thing to keep in mind with HECM for purchase loans is that HUD doesn’t allow seller concessions.
 The seller can only pay the closing costs that are typically seller paid in the county in which you are purchasing.
 That can vary greatly, depending on where you are buying.
 It’s best to negotiate on purchase price and not on any kind of seller concession.